JakBiel/Job_scraper/lab2/README.md

-- Now, please install Docker package with you installer (I use "pip"):
+- Now, please install Docker with you installer (I use "pip"):

 ```bash
 pip install docker